aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/event/istrusted/_index.md

 ---
 title: Event.IsTrusted
 second_title: Aspose.SVG for .NET API Reference
-description: Event property.
+description: Event IsTrusted property.
 The isTrusted attribute must return the value it was initialized to.
 When an event is created the attribute must be initialized to false
 type: docs
 weight: 70
 url: /net/aspose.svg.dom.events/event/istrusted/